QuentinRa/blog.quentinra.dev/db/plsql/plsql/structures.rst

 		END IF;

 		-- do ... while
 		LOOP ...
-EXIT WHEN condition END LOOP;
+			EXIT WHEN condition
+		END LOOP;

 		-- for i in seq ...
 		FOR i IN min AND max LOOP ...
 END LOOP;
+		-- inverse
+		FOR i IN REVERSE min AND max LOOP ...
+END LOOP;

 		-- while
 		WHILE condition LOOP ...
 END LOOP;

 		-- if(){} else if(){} ...
+		CASE variable
-		CASE variable WHEN valeur THEN instruction
+			WHEN valeur THEN instruction
 			WHEN valeur THEN instruction
 			ELSE instruction
 		END CASE;